414 Vote for Library Funding

 What will happens if this library vote fails?

-If taxpayers do not support the vote to increase funding, the library will have to adjust its goals regarding a satellite site in Shokan and upgrading to fiber internet service.
+If taxpayers did not support the vote to increase funding, the library would have to adjust its goals regarding a satellite site in Shokan and upgrading to fiber internet service.
 We may also have to look at cutting costs in other parts of the budget in order to cover increased expenses related to employee benefits.

 Thank you for taking the time to understand how the library is funded and supported!